mhanson263452/Five-Card-Poker/README.md

 # Five-Card-Poker

 TO-DO:

 1: Change "Replace" card to "Keep" card.

-    -This is the function that is used the most by casinos and other online games.
+    This is the function that is used the most by casinos and other online games.

 2: Add colors and more style to the window.